Diacon81/Wine/README.md

 WINES DATA.
 EXPLORATION AND ANALYSIS

 - Description:
-This project involves a comprehensive exploration of a world of wines dataset using Python libraries.
+This project involves a comprehensive exploration of a worldwide wine dataset using Python libraries.
 The dataset includes information about the wine's origin, score, price, tasters' notes, and other general information about each wine.

 - Dataset source at https://www.kaggle.com/zynicide/wine-reviews: